Share this

 by Abby on Feb 01, 2024

 If you are processing an H1B visa or participating in next year's H1B lottery, you must have heard about the H1B minimum wage standard.
-Today, let's discuss what the H1B minimum wage standard is, how to find out the minimum wage requirements in your industry, and what you can do if you don't meet these requirements.
+Today, let's discuss the H1B minimum wage standard, how to determine the minimum wage requirements in your industry, and what you can do if you don't meet these requirements.

 Table of Content